 When cutting and polishing Tiger's Eye cabochons, skillful orientation to the fibrous structure must be applied to achieve the best chatoyancy.
 Ideally the cut should be perfectly parallel to the length of the fibers to achieve fullest chatoyancy.

-Metaphysical Properties: Tigereye cabochons are said to enhance integrity, willpower, practicality and correct use of power.
+Metaphysical Properties of Tigereye: Tigereye cabochons are said to enhance integrity, willpower, practicality and correct use of power.
 It is a stone that brings good luck, and prosperity, often in the form of money.
 Tiger Eye is a very protective cabochon to wear, and is especially protective during travel.